 Preschool provides both kinds of learning opportunities for children.
 A high-quality education program will offer children both protected play time and skills development that prepare them for kindergarten.

-15. Preschool is a foundational opportunity for growth.
+20. Provides a foundational opportunity for growth.

 More than anything else, preschool helps children develop the skills they will need to grow throughout their lives.